 Some studies have shown that if a woman has 1-2 relatives who were diagnosed with Breast Cancer after the age of 50, the risk increases, but in comparison to a woman without any relatives in her family who were diagnosed with Breast Cancer, the risk would not be much higher for that woman.

-The risk would increase for someone with 2-3 relatives diagnosed with Breast Cancer on the same side of the family.
+Breast cancer risks for women 40 and over would increase for someone with 2-3 relatives diagnosed with Breast Cancer on the same side of the family.
 Further, the risk always increases with the number of relatives diagnosed with Breast Cancer – especially on the same side of the family.

 The best way to determine one’s own personal risk is to consult with a genetic counselor, or physician.
 There is a questionnaire they will give you and a special tool they use to measure the levels of risk in individual women.
 After you have consulted with your physician, or genetic counselor, you will feel better knowing you have taken a proactive step to reduce your worry.